skaya/angular-on-rails/README.md

 * "@angular/platform-browser": "^2.1.2",
 * "@angular/platform-browser-dynamic": "^2.1.2",

 Angular 2 is written in TypeScript but that doesn't mean you have to use it.
 However, it should be emphasized that TypeScript brings real Object Oriented Programming to Web Development what's really great and I love writing code in this style.
-Thus, in my case, TypeScript package will be installed globally and locally along with typings and tslint which is the required packages for TypeScript.
+Thus, in my case, TypeScript package will be installed globally and locally along with `typings` and `tslint` which is the required packages for TypeScript.

 All other packages are **loaders** which described below.

 ### Configuration files
-Three files have to be created in the root directory in order to setup TypeScript for an Angular 2 application:
+The following three files have to be created in the root directory in order to setup TypeScript for an Angular 2 application:
 * typings.json
 * tsconfig.json
 * tslint.json

-**typings.json** This file is used to configure TypeScript dependencies when these dependent packages are installed.
+**typings.json** It's used for configuring TypeScript dependencies.
 ``` json
 {
   "name": "angular2-on-rails",